-Falls were the leading cause of all nursery product-related injuries reported through NEISS for 2022, like previous years.
-About 72 percent of the total injuries involved the head and the face, which were the body parts injured most frequently.
-Internal organ injuries, contusions/abrasions, or lacerations were the diagnoses in about 70 percent of the NEISS-reported injuries.6 Approximately 91 percent of the injuries were treated and released; about 3 percent of the injuries required hospitalization; and 2 percent of the injuries were treated and transferred to a different hospital.
-These proportions have remained steady over the years; for example, both in 2021, as
+Falls were the leading cause of all nursery product-related injuries reported through NEISS for 2023, like previous years.
+About 70 percent of the total injuries involved the head and the face, which were the body parts injured most frequently.
+Internal organ injuries, contusions/abrasions, or lacerations were the diagnoses in about 68 percent of the NEISS-reported injuries.
+Approximately 92 percent of the injuries were treated and released; about 3 percent of the injuries required hospitalization; and 2 percent of the injuries were treated and transferred to a different hospital.
+These proportions have remained steady over the years; for example, in 2022 and in